jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 The script initializes the Makahiki database and populates it with default information and users.
 -------------------------------------------------------------------------------

-If you are not currently in the /vagrant/makahiki directory (/vagrant/makahiki/makahiki in this guide), switch to it: vagrant@precise32:~/$ cd /vagrant/makahiki vagrant@precise32:/vagrant/makahiki$ ./scripts/initialize_instance.py --type default
+Switch to the /vagrant/makahiki directory: vagrant@precise32:~/$ cd /vagrant/makahiki
+vagrant@precise32:/vagrant/makahiki$ ./scripts/initialize_instance.py --type default